Baeldung/sql-tutorials/admin setup - export DBs/README.md

 # Process
 When making changes to the schema, these have to be done in the database-schema.yml file first.
 If you want to edit the initial data, then make the changes in the sql-data folder.

 Then, use Liquibase to generate the dumps for each database.
-And finally, commit the new dumps in the dumps folder of the repository.
+And finally, commit the new dumps in the respective folder under 'user setup'.

 # Installing